GuyHarwood/winston-azure-application-insights/README.md

 ## Treating errors as exceptions

-You can set the option `treatErrorsAsExceptions` when configuring the transport to treat errors as app insights exceptions for log levels >= `error` (defaults to `false`).
+You can set the option `treatErrorsAsExceptions` when configuring the transport to treat errors as app insights exceptions for log levels >= `error` (defaults to `true`).

 This allows you to see it clearly in the Azure Application Insights instead of having to access trace information manually and set up alerts based on the related metrics.